 Sergey Zelvenskiy is a machine learning engineer at ServiceChannel where he works daily with AI to automate certain facilities management processes.

 Here’s what he has to say about the data companies should be focusing on when looking to build AI applications: “The data that companies have may not necessarily be bad, it is just likely incomplete to solve the problem.
-There is a chicken and egg problem here.
-The original system is usually built to collect the data needed for human-driven solutions and moving it to an AI driven solution might require filling of the gaps.”
+This is a chicken and egg problem here.
+The original system is usually built to collect the data needed for human-driven solutions and moving it to an AI-driven solution might require filling of the gaps.”